 The opportunity offered by this model

-Having understood what ethical investment is, it is essential to understand how this phenomenon has contributed to the democratization of the financial world.
+Having understood what is ethical investment, it is essential to understand how this phenomenon has contributed to the democratization of the financial world.
 In the past, banks had a monopoly on granting credit.
 As a result, all nascent projects in need of financing were forced to turn to them, as this was practically the only way to obtain resources.
 If they did not give the go-ahead, whether due to economic viability or any other factor, most businesses said goodbye to their only chance of financing.

 This meant that many great ideas failed to thrive for a lack of resources, slowing social progress and perpetuating injustices.